 The rest of the steps that follow will leverage this Excel template.

-While every skills gap analysis method out there factors in employee competency regarding different skills, none of them also factor the priority of each skill.
-What does it matter if an employee lacks a skill if it’s a relatively low priority for the department?
-Conversely, which gap is really a big deal because that skill is paramount to the success of the company?
-That’s where this step plays a key role.
+While every skills gap analysis method out there factors in employee competency regarding different skills, none of them also factor in the priority of each skill.

 When you open the Excel file, you will see this in the first tab:

-Think carefully, and rank the skills on paper first if you have to.
+Think carefully.
 If you end up with a bunch of 4s and 5s, you didn’t do this step right.
 Ideally, you should end up with importance ratings across the entire scale.

 Your final result should look something like this: